artemdemo/pm-app/readme.md

 $ npm run watch
 ```

-This is it, you are ready to go.
+This is it, you are ready to go, open http://localhost:8000/signup and create your first user.

 [All npm commands](docs/npm.md)